NMontanaBrown/saramis/README.rst

 SARAMIS is developed at the `Wellcome EPSRC Centre for Interventional and Surgical Sciences`_, part of `University College London (UCL)`_.

-Data
+Downloading the Data
 ----------

-SARAMIS data may be provisionally downloaded at the following links:
+SARAMIS data may be downloaded at the following links:

 * https://saramis.s3.eu-north-1.amazonaws.com/abdomen.tar.gz
 * https://saramis.s3.eu-north-1.amazonaws.com/amos.tar.gz